 Some security plugins include features that you don’t need to run all the time.
 For example, the respected Wordfence plugin offers Live Traffic logging which is a bit resource hungry.
 Turn it off if you don’t need it.
 The scanner has options for image file scans and ultra-sensitive modes – run those once, and then deactivate them to reduce resource consumption.

-I usually run two security plugins, but care has to be taken that the complement each other and not generate conflicts that increase the time it takes pages to load.
+I usually run two security plugins, but care has to be taken that they complement each other and not generate conflicts that increase the time it takes pages to load.

 If one of your plugins is a Web Application Firewall, don’t use another plugin that also has a WAF – or deactivate its WAF function.